 - 1. Good fencing is used during construction. - 2.
-Minimal footprint inside agricultural lands.
+Minimal footprint inside agricultural lands. - 3.
+All rehabilitation to occur immediately, to insure that surrounding area is not impacted on 2 years after construction.

 The development will not have a significant impact on agricultural activities in the area and poses no threat to food security.
 In terms of agricultural sensitivity, the development should thus be allowed to proceed.